openfaas/faas-swarm/README.md

 [![Build Status](https://travis-ci.org/openfaas/faas-swarm.svg?branch=master)](https://travis-ci.org/openfaas/faas-swarm)

+## Summary

 This is the Docker Swarm provider for OpenFaaS.

 The first and canonical implementation of OpenFaaS was tightly coupled to Docker Swarm.
-This repository aims to decouple the two so that all providers are isomorphic.
+This repository aims to decouple the two so that all providers are isomorphic and symmetrical.

 ## Status

-Testing/development

-Todo:
+Status: Released

+Features:

 * [x] Create
 * [x] Proxy
 * [x] Update